cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/office-365-internal-logging.md

 search.appverid:
 - MET150
 ms.collection: Strat_O365_Enterprise
-description: "Summary: An explanation of how internal logging for Office 365 Engineering teams works."
+description: "An explanation of how internal logging for Office 365 Engineering teams works."
 ---

 # Internal Logging for Office 365 Engineering